return to homepage

 Pinch off flowers after they fade to promote more blooms.

 Got a reluctant bloomer?
-Move your plant to a brighter location, out of direct sun.
+Move your plant to a brighter location, yet out of direct sun.
 Raise the humidity around it by placing the pot on a tray of wet pebbles.
-Sometimes plants are in shock when you bring them home.
+Sometimes plants are in shock when you bring them home because they are adjusting to new light and humidity levels.
 Follow the tips here and you should see new buds and blooms in a couple weeks.

 Origin: Socotra Island near East Africa